 Skip to Content

-National Nutrition Month and Paleo- Can We Find A Common Ground?
+National Nutrition Month and Paleo: Can We Find Common Ground?

-A recommendation from the USDA suggesting we take preventative measures to avoid leaky gut and cut out grains, or rely on leafy greens rather than milk for calcium, is a long way off.
-But, are there any suggestions for good health, which parallel what true Paleo Diet living exemplifies?
+A recommendation from the U.S. Department of Agriculture (USDA) suggesting we cut out grains to avoid leaky gut or rely on leafy greens rather than milk for calcium is a long way off.
+But are there any suggestions for good health which parallel what true Paleo Diet living exemplifies?

 So you’re saying, I’ll just find a Paleo practitioner!
 Unfortunately, it’s not that easy.
 Paleo is still a niche market where the many interpretations of what is and what isn’t Paleo are at odds.

 In an ideal world, we should be able to go to the doctor, get sage medical advice, and be straight on our path to healing.
 And in some cases, this can happen.
-If you’ve found an incredible functional medicine doctor, or an amazing naturopath who knows to ask if you’re eating gluten when you complain of a skin rash, or tell you eating dairy plays a role in symptoms of gassiness and bloating, great!
-But for many, this is not the case and as a result, patients are faced with long term medicating and challenges dealing with moderate to severe symptoms.
-Misdiagnoses are common and so often, consuming a toxic Standard American Diet (SAD), is the unidentified culprit.
+If you’ve found an incredible functional medicine doctor or naturopath who knows to ask if you’re eating gluten when you have a skin rash or explain how dairy plays a role in gassiness and bloating, great!
+But for many, this is not the case.
+As a result, patients are faced with long-term medications and challenges dealing with moderate to severe symptoms.

-Everyone in the community can benefit tremendously by learning the effects of eating refined wheat-based products or drinking low-fat milk and eating battery raised chickens.
-And, while global change isn’t going to happen overnight, if we can approach it in stages, and get people on board little by little, it’s going to promote tremendous awareness.
+Everyone in the community can benefit by learning the effects of refined wheat-based products, low-fat milks, and battery-raised chickens.
+And while global change isn’t going to happen overnight, if we can approach it in stages, it’s going to promote tremendous awareness.

-Start a community garden, offer to give a talk at your children’s school, or team up with other neighbors to create Paleo potluck meals or picnics on the weekend.
-By proactively approaching the health of our society with positive, fun activities, we can collectively get ourselves on the right track to health far more easily than sitting around stewing about the erroneous, inaccurate advice we get from the MyPlate recommendations.
+On a broader scale, start a community garden, offer to speak at your children’s school, or team up with other neighbors to create Paleo potluck meals or picnics on the weekend.
+By proactively approaching the health of our society with positive, fun activities, we can collectively get ourselves on the right track to health far more easily than sitting around stewing about erroneous MyPlate recommendations.

 Remember, we can catch more flies with honey, and since honey is Paleo (once in a while), we may as well take this route!